Margaret Montgomery: Bio & Statement.

 About The Artist:

-The Main challenge for a representational painter is to translate the three-dimensional world onto a two-dimensional surface.
+The main challenge for a representational painter is to translate the three-dimensional world onto a two-dimensional surface.
 The way I approach that problem is by emphasizing spatial relationships----regardless of whether the subject is a landscape, still life or figure.
 The relation of form to form is what gives a painting structure.
-And, that in turn, provides the context for the subject matter.
-The forms do not exist independently, only in the context of their relationship to other forms.
+And, that in turn, provides the context for the subject matter: The forms do not exist independently, only in the context of their relationship to other forms.
 The result is paintings that have been deliberately constructed, creating a powerful sense of the physical world.

-It is my hope that my paintings have an impact on the way the viewer percieves physical phenomena.
+It is my hope that my paintings have an impact on the way the viewer perceives physical phenomena.
 Painting is a re-imagining of physical reality after all; therefore, the success of any work of art can be measured by the extent to which it influences the viewer's perceptions of reality.